 1967: SDSU President Hilton Briggs asks Ralph E. Johnston to gather the collections of “museum related items” for a museum to be known as the “Museum and Heritages Center”.

-1968: The museum opens in the basement of Wenona Hall.
+1968: The museum opens in the lower level of Wenona Hall.
 Prior to 1968 the museum was in several different locations including the Botany building and old South (Extension).

 1972: Henry DeLong was asked to replace Ralph Johnston as curator of the museum.
 Henry was the former Chairman of the Agricultural Engineering Department and brought a strong agricultural history interest to the museum.